-6.1 The situational use
+6.1 The Situational Use

-In the following subsections we will apply this formal reconstruction of salience, and hence definiteness, to the different uses of the definite NP, which were already discussed in section 3.
-In the last example we saw how the situational context determines the choice of the object.
+In the following subsections we will apply this formal reconstruction of salience, and hence definiteness, to the different uses of the definite NP, which were already discussed in Sect.
+3. In the last example we saw how the situational context determines the choice of the object.
 Definite descriptions of the following kind crucially depend on context information.
 We will encode this information into the context index:

-(30a) the sun $\varepsilon{i}x Sun(x)$ (30b) the university $\varepsilon_i x$ University(x) (30c) the republic $\varepsilon_i x \text{ Republic}(x)$ (30d) the table $\varepsilon_i x \text{ Table}(x)$
+- (30a) the sun fi(Sun) 763

+- (30b) the university fi(University) 764

+- (30c) the republic $f_i(Republic)$ 765

+- (30d) the table $f_i(Table)$ 766

 We can now insert an argument in the situational index and fix the choice function.
-For example, if we are here in Prague and speak of the republic we can fill the index slot with czech and get the following expression:
+For example, if we are here in Cologne and speak of the republic we can fill the index slot with cologne and get the following expression: